As Australia pet shippers this is our summary information and requirements for the importation of cats and dogs into

 There is only one Quarantine Station in Australia based in Melbourne, so animals must enter Australia at this airport.
-If you are unable to collect your pet(s), arrangements for movement of pets from these Kennels to other cities in Australia we are able to assist with this.
+If you are unable to collect your pet(s), arrangements for can be made for movement of pets from the Quarantine station to other cities in Australia.
+We are able to assist with this, just ask!

 All Cats & Dogs will have to complete 10 days in Quarantine on arrival.
 Approx. Quarantine Costs per pet A$1750.
-These charges are for pets not sharing accommodation and eligible for the minimum quarantine period of 10 days.
-Veterinary and supplies are extra and at cost.
+These charges are for pets eligible for the minimum quarantine period of 10 days.
+Veterinary visits (if needed) and supplies are extra and at cost.
 Please be aware payment for quarantine accommodation for your animal(s) will be due at the time of making the booking with the quarantine station, directly.

-Every destination country has their own peculiar import requirements which can be at first sight slightly confusing.
-We at Passportforpets.co.uk can provide the complete professional service, covering you and your pets wishes.
-Whether you need us to complete all your veterinary requirements or if you just need to talk to us for advice our caring staff will be on hand to help.
+Every destination country has their own particular import requirements which can be at first sight slightly confusing.
+We at Passportforpets.co.uk can provide a highly professional service, covering you and your pets wishes.
+Please do not hesitate to contact us for advice as our caring staff are always on hand to help.

 Animals must be accompanied by the following paperwork: